Topological-numerical analysis of a two-dimensional discrete neuron model: Finite resolution recurrence and its variation

-Let us remark here that recurrence is one of fundamental properties of many dynamical systems.
-In order to get insight into the recurrent dynamics inside each numerical Morse set, in the remainder of this section, we introduce the notion of Finite Resolution Recurrence (FRR for short) and an algorithm for its analysis.
+Recurrence is one of fundamental properties of many dynamical systems.
+In order to get insight into the recurrent dynamics inside each numerical Morse set, we introduce the notion of Finite Resolution Recurrence (FRR for short) and an algorithm for its analysis.
 This is a new method for the analysis of dynamics in a Morse set by means of the distribution of minimum return times.
-For alternative approaches to measure the recurrence in dynamical systems see, for example, \cite{Rplots} and references therein.
+For alternative approaches to measure the recurrence in dynamical systems see, for example, \cite{Rplots}.

-In what follows, we define a finite resolution version of the notion of recurrence, and we introduce an effective algorithm for its computation.
+In what follows, we define a finite resolution version of the notion of recurrence, we explain the rigorous numerical information that it provides about trajectories, and we show the usefulness of this notion on three examples.

 \begin{definition} Let $\cF \colon \cN \multimap \cN$ be a multivalued map on a set $\cN \subset \cG(B)$, and let $Q \in \cN$.
 The \emph{recurrence time} of $Q$ in $\cN$ with respect to $\cF$ is defined as follows: $\rec (Q) := \min \{k > 0 : Q \in \cF^k (Q)\}$, with the convention $\min \emptyset = \infty$. \end{definition}